 I believe good research should be novel, interesting, accessible, and useful.

 I am interested in understanding the dynamic nature of forest ecosystems and their role in climate and life.
-I consider myself a Forest Ecologist, Silviculturist and a Biogeochemist.
-Because I believe science can be translated into meaningful action my primary goal is to integrate my research in silvicultural solutions for managing forests for multiple values.
+I consider myself a Forest Biologist, Silviculturist and a Biogeochemist.
+Because I believe science can be translated into meaningful action, my primary goal is to integrate my research in silvicultural solutions for managing forests for multiple values.